 The Texas Chainsaw Massacre

 A strong film that's strongest when the bracket is deepest.
-The Texas Chainsaw Massacre at 63% across 403 matchups is already above average — and the late-round numbers push it higher.
+The Texas Chainsaw Massacre at 61% across 425 matchups is already above average — and the late-round numbers push it higher.
 Marcus Nispel's remake cranked the original's grime into polished brutality, and that combination of studio gloss and genuine unpleasantness makes it a polarizing bracket presence.
 Voters either respect the commitment to intensity or reject it for the same reason.
-It ranks #3 among 2000s films.
-0.9s per vote.
-That's not a decision — it's a reflex.
-Voters see the matchup and act without thinking.
+1.0s avg decision time (platform avg: 3.5s).
+No deliberation needed.

 Synopsis